In-app product properties

 Durable A product that’s bought and owned by the buyer forever, like a game level.
 Durable products aren’t consumed.

-Once you've submitted your in-app product, you won’t be able to change the Type, so make sure to give it some thought before you submit.
+Once you've submitted your in-app product, you won’t be able to change the Product Type, so make sure to give it some thought before you submit.

 Select the Base price for your in-app product in the drop-down.
 You can list the same in-app product at different price points per region just as you can for apps.
 Beta users won’t be charged for your in-app product when they test against your beta app.
 Also, changing your app’s price after submitting it for certification won’t affect your in-app product submission.
 To learn more about pricing customization, see Define pricing and market selection.